 Skip to main content

-Custom functions extend the agent beyond built-in actions.
-Define a function (name, description, parameters, your URL), and Claude can call it during the conversation — to look up customer records, check inventory, book appointments, anything.
+Custom functions extend the agent beyond built-in actions like SMS and transfer.
+You define a function in the dashboard (name, description, your URL, what parameters the agent can pass), and the agent can call it during the conversation — to look up customer records, check inventory, book appointments, anything your API can do.

 How it works